cyfdecyf/cow/README.md

   - For the above example, access `http://127.0.0.1:7777/anypath` will get the generated PAC file
 - Command line options can override options in the configuration file.
 For more details, see the output of `cow -h`

+## OS X: Start COW on login ##

+1. Put `doc/osx/info.chenyufei.cow.plist` in `~/Library/LaunchAgents` directory
+2. Edit this plist file, change the COW executable path to the one on your system

+After this, COW will be started when you login.
+It will also be restarted upon exit by `launchd` (if network is avaiable).

-## Blocked and directly accessible sites list
+## Blocked and directly accessible sites list ##

 Blocked and directly accessible web sites are specified using their domain names.